 2. Stranded Aluminum Wire

-When comparing aluminum and copper in terms of electrical conductivity, it’s clear that copper outperforms aluminum.
+When people ask does aluminum conduct electricity as well as copper, the answer depends on the conductivity needs and installation requirements.
 However, aluminum has several advantages that make it an excellent choice in certain situations.

 Conductivity